Vaporware: Early announcement

 Announcing products early—months or years before their release date, also called "preannouncing", has been an effective way by some developers to make their products successful.
 It can be seen as a legitimate part of their marketing strategy, but is generally not popular with industry press.
 The first company to release a product in a given market often gains an advantage.
 It can set the standard for similar future products, attract a large number of customers, and establish its brand before competitor's products are released.
 Public relations firm Coakley-Heagerty used an early announcement in 1984 to build interest among potential customers.
 Its client was Nolan Bushnell, formerly of Atari Inc. who wanted to promote the new Sente Technologies, but his contract with Atari prohibited doing so until a later date.
 The firm created an advertising campaign—including brochures and a shopping-mall appearance—around a large ambiguous box covered in brown paper to increase curiosity until Sente could be announced.

 Early announcements send signals not only to customers and the media, but also to providers of support products, regulatory agencies, financial analysts, investors, and other parties.
 For example, an early announcement can relay information to vendors, letting them know to prepare marketing and shelf space.
 It can signal third-party developers to begin work on their own products, and it can be used to persuade a company's investors that they are actively developing new, profitable ideas.
+Microsoft described this in 1995, during United States v.
+Microsoft, as "not in fact vaporware, but pre-disclosure" if not done with "a desire to mislead".
 When IBM announced its Professional Workstation computer in 1986, they noted the lack of third-party programs written for it at the time, signaling those developers to start preparing.
 Microsoft usually announces information about its operating systems early because third-party developers are dependent on that information to develop their own products.
+Gates said in 1987 that while his company did not preannounce applications, "In the case of systems software, I think you've got to make statements of direction ...
+We really bring people in and go into it in great detail".
+Alsop proposed in 1995 that instead of early public announcements, companies should, using nondisclosure agreements, privately notify important customers.